caseywatts/graphviz-tutorial/README.md

 As we go through this, follow along in <graphviz.it> or a text editor plugin ([atom example](https://github.com/sverweij/atom-graphviz-preview-plus)).
 I also use a github-friendly paste-image [atom plugin](https://github.com/tlnagy/atom-markdown-image-assistant).

+The reference page I end up on most is the general [`attrs` one](https://www.graphviz.org/doc/info/attrs.html).

 ### Basic Structure
 Graphs are wrapped in `digraph G {}` - G is an arbitrary name.
 The way we use graphviz, we can't/won't do graphs with separate names.